 About the census : Past censuses in England and Wales

-The census is a survey that happens every 10 years and gives us a picture of all the people and households in England and Wales.
+The census happens every 10 years and gives us a picture of all the people and households in England and Wales.
 There have been censuses for over 200 years.

-The answers from past censuses give us a detailed snapshot of the population in one single moment.
+The answers from past censuses give us a detailed snapshot of the population in one moment of time.

-At the Office for National Statistics (ONS), we keep census records secure for 100 years.
+At the ONS, we keep census records secure for 100 years.
 Only then can future generations see them.